-Transfers recognized as operational receipts is the second largest revenue source totalling an amount of R 406 776 000 and increased from R 388 792 000.
+Transfers recognized as operational receipts is the second largest revenue source totaling which is 18% of the revenue and amount to R508 333 000 for the 2019/20 financial year as per the draft Division of Revenue (DoRA) Bill 2019.
 The Equitable share allocation is a grant which supplement the municipality's own revenue for the provision of the necessary basic level of services to each poor household within their jurisdiction.
-The annual Division of Revenue Act publishes the equitable share allocation.
-The Municipal Systems Improvement Grant (MSIG) is classified as an indirect grant as from the 2016/17 financial year.